Peroron27/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that print hello world with new line
+script that display confused smiley